feincms/feincms3/docs/guides/multisite-custom.rst

         """
         actual_site = request.site
         if not path:
-            # make sure that the user is redirected to the correct url
+            # Make sure that the user is redirected to the correct url.
-            # we expect a root page with custom path /<default_language>/ to exist here
+            # We expect a root page with custom path /<default_language>/ to
+            # exist here.
             redirect_path = "/{}/".format(actual_site.default_language)
             return redirect(redirect_path)